York University is a leader in credit transfer opportunities and student mobility

 A collaborative program is one in which several schools work together to provide comprehensive education programs.
 This occurs when colleges and universities partner to provide the smaller, more hands-on approach at the college level while degree-level courses are provided by the larger university.

 Students are advised of the maximum possible transfer credit that may be applied to a degree program although there is no guarantee that all of the credit will be counted.
 The transfer credit recognition may be based on course equivalences or an evaluation of the program completed at the college.

 For example, students who successfully complete a six-semester business administration program an Ontario College of Applied Arts and Technology can be considered for admission to the Faculty of Liberal Arts & Professional Studies at York University.
 Eligible students will receive forty-two transfer credits towards their BA or BAS or BHRM degree and have specified degree requirements waived, reducing the number of courses required to complete 90-credit or 120-credit degrees.

 We welcome you to explore this website to learn about credit transfer at York.

 Every effort has been made to offer the most current, correct, and clearly expressed information possible.
 Nevertheless, inadvertent errors in information may occur.
 Therefore, the information contained at this site is intended only to provide a general indication of our policies.
-The actual outcomes will vary according to each individual and his/her situation.
+The actual outcomes will vary according to each individual's situation.